quanhengzhuang/gtm/README.md

 transactions, results, errs, err := gtm.RetryTimeoutTransactions(10)
 ```

+You can put the above code in a scheduled task to execute.

 ## Customize the Storage
 In addition to the built-in `DBStroage`, you can also customize your own storage engine to achieve better efficiency.
 For this, you need to implement the `gtm.Storage` interface.